 Some businesses may also use loans simply to establish a credit history.
 As they repay the loan, they improve their credit rating.
 Over time, their credit score will increase.
 This will make it easier for them to get financing at a decent interest rate if they ever actually need it.

-Loans versus revolving credit
+Loans versus other forms of credit

 A loan is a specific sum of money lent for an agreed period of time.
 Most loans have a regular repayment schedule.
 In the UK, monthly repayments are standard.